 Changing industry can be a daunting prospect – it shouldn’t be.
 The key is knowing that the move you’re making is a good one.
 Last month we discussed the 5 Reasons You Should Re-skill Into Pharma Or Medical Device Manufacturing.
 Today we’re showing you the reasons why the world’s medical technology (MedTech) companies find Ireland an attractive option – why reskilling into this stable and growing industry makes sense for tomorrow as well as today.

 The highly skilled Irish workforce is one of the key things mentioned by most companies when they announce a move to Ireland or an expansion of their operations here.

-The IMD World Competitive Yearbook 2014 ranked Ireland number one worldwide for availability of skilled labour, flexibility and adaptability of workforce.
+The IMD World Competitive Yearbook 2014 ranked Ireland number one worldwide for the availability of skilled labor, flexibility, and adaptability of the workforce.
 Ireland also has some natural advantages, it has the largest growth of working age people in Europe.
 Essentially, when companies are looking at where to invest, Ireland provides a growing population of people who have skills they require or are willing to develop them – that is a strong draw for any company.

 Accessibility to Europe

 Basing their manufacturing in Ireland gives companies a geographical proximity to the European market.
 This still remains the second largest market in the world for medical devices and one that is of key importance to global companies.
 This is of particular relevance for U.S. based companies – an Irish presence provides them a footprint in one of their priority markets.
 A base like this within the European Economic Area also means that there is free movement of labor from other member countries, this means that companies can draw on European-wide talent if necessary without needing working permits or visas.